tientrinh21/exchangelicious/README.md

 The current database connection is inspired by this video: https://www.youtube.com/watch?v=yBDHkveJUf4&ab_channel=freeCodeCamp.org (2:36:51).

-We are using Microsoft AWS & MySQL.
+We are using AWS & MySQL.